 Generally, as the key data used for identifying the depositional environment including core and biostratigraphy data are absent in well 1, it is difficult to interpret the depositional environment with sole wireline data.
 Both backfilled distributary sandstones and fluvial point bar deposits have fine upwards.
 The distinction of those is important because the linear, shoreline-perpendicular backfilled distributary sandstones have a very different geometry to a point bar complex.
 Moreover, presence of backfilled channel sandstones can improve reservoir connectivity relative to purely fluvial systems when the backfilled sandstones are adjacent to multiple point bar complexes (Lambiase, 2016).
 Therefore, the interpretation of the well 1 becomes more logical when it was correlated to the well 2 and well 3 in the study area.

 In conclusion, a delta with minor marine influence characterized by mouth bar and backfilled distributary channel deposits in the target interval were used to integrate with seismic attributes.
 The 12m thick target interval is divided into a 4m thick mouth bar deposit separated by a channel base with an overlying 8m thick backfilled channel deposit.
 In fact, during transgressive phase, if marine influence (tides and/or waves) is strong enough, a river mouth or a delta can become an estuary.
-However, this study area only observed a relatively minor marine influence.
+However, the presence of ……in this study area indicates a relatively minor marine influence.

 3.1.2.
 Sedimentary processes

 To begin with, the sedimentary process began with a regressive phase, which was represented by a progradational coarsening upward succession (shallowing upward).
 Mouth bar deposits were formed at this period.
 Then this process continued to record a fall of the water depth (lowstand).
 This resulted in channels incising into the exposed area to form channel bases.
-The bypassed sediments of the channels were not deposited and were transported further away.
+The bypassed sediments of the channels were not deposited and were transported further.
 A channel base or an erosional surface is evidence of a sequence boundary.
 However, it is obvious that the erosional surface is not considered as a sequence boundary in this case.
 The reason is that changes of facies below and above this surface are gradual from mouth bar to backfilled channel deposits, which witnessed local changes of the water depth and are not of regional significance.
 The next step recorded a transgressive phase indicated by blocky to fining upward successions that shows deepening or more marine upward successions based on minor marine reworking.
 As a result, aggradational to retrogradational successions illustrated deepening or more marine upward successions.
 This presented a transgressive phase resulting in backfilled distributary channel deposits.
 In conclusion, the sedimentary processes of the target sand experienced two phases of changes in water depth.
 The first period witnessed a regressive phase, which formed mouth bar deposits.
 Going upward, increasing water depth or more marine upward presented a transgressive phase resulting in backfilled distributary channel deposits.
 Mouth bar and backfilled channel deposits were separated by channel bases representing a lowstand (figure 6).